Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Invasion Analysis of Modifier Allele

 \subsection{\textbf{Stochastic Mutation Rate ($u_{2, t}$).}}

-Assume the resident population is at mutation–selection equilibrium (Eq.~\eqref{eq:mut_sel_balance}) with forward mutation rate $u_1$, satisfying $0<u_1<s$ in haploids and $s>\tfrac{u_1}{1+u_1}$ in diploids.
-Let the invading modifier allele $M_2$ produce a forward mutation rate that varies independently across generations,
+We now allow stochasticity to enter through the \emph{transmission process} rather than through selection.
+The resident population is assumed to be at the mutation--selection equilibrium \eqref{eq:mut_sel_balance} with forward mutation rate $u_1$, satisfying $0<u_1<s$ in haploids and $s>\tfrac{u_1}{1+u_1}$ in diploids.
+These conditions ensure the existence of a mutation--selection balance, so that $a$-alleles persist and indirect selection on the modifier is well defined near this equilibrium.

+Rare modifier allele $M_2$ is introduced whose associated mutation rate is \emph{uniform across the population within each generation} but varies randomly across generations.
+Stochasticity acts only through time, not across individuals.
+Specifically, in generation $t$ all $M_2$ carriers experience the same forward mutation rate $u_{2,t}$, with

+where $\mathcal L$ is an arbitrary distribution supported on a biologically admissible interval (e.g.\ $[0,1)$).
+No assumption is made about the shape of $\mathcal L$; it may be asymmetric or heavy--tailed, provided moments are finite.